eerkela/bertrand/docs/source/content/motivation.rst

     >>> series.typecheck("string")
     True

+..
+TODO: Cut this down and move it to the typecheck() API docs

 This is accomplished by a combination of *inference* and *validation*.
 Inference is performed by ``pdcast.detect_type()``, which essentially vectorizes the built-in ``type()`` function and applies it elementwise over an